 There are many reasons why someone might feel lonely—even when not actually alone.
 I have “good” reason to feel lonely.
 I’m a widow, live alone, and still relatively new in my geographical area.
 But do I have to be continually beleaguered with these feelings?

 In fact, you and I need not be controlled by any emotion.
 Being an emotional yo-yo, I’ve had lots of experience and opportunities to demonstrate that victory is won through Christ.
-Here are 8 tips to help you during lonely times.

 1. Address the Source